capesstack/capesstack.github.io/index.md

 # Get Started
 After the CAPES installation, you should be able to browse to `http://your_capes_system` (or `http://your_capes_IP` if you don't have DNS set up) get get to the CAPES landing page and start setting up services.

 I **strongly** recommend that you look at the [Build, Operate, Maintain](https://github.com/capesstack/capes/tree/master/docs#documentation) guides for these services before you get going.
-A few of the services launch a configuration pipeline that is hard to restart if you don't complete it the first time (I'm looking at you TheHive and Gitea).
+A few of the services launch a configuration pipeline that is obnoxious to restart if you don't complete it the first time (I'm looking at you TheHive and Gitea).

 # Troubleshooting
 Please see the [documentation](https://github.com/capesstack/capes/tree/master/docs#documentation) or feel free to open a [GitHub Issue](https://github.com/capesstack/capes/issues).